-Financial assets and financial liabilities are recognised on the date when the Company becomes a Party to the terms of such instrument.
-Financial assets and liabilities are measured on the initial recognition at fair value.
+Financial assets and financial liabilities are recognised on the date when the Company becomes a contractual party under the terms of such instrument.
+Financial assets and liabilities are measured at the time of the initial recognition at fair value.

 (iii) Offsets